rayramsay/birbybot/slides/script.md

 Thus beginning my journey into bot making.

 Also, what you build doesn't have to post to Twitter!
-Twitter recently introduced a vetting process for apps, and I'll cover that, plus alternatives to Twitter, later in the presentation.
+Twitter recently introduced a vetting process for apps, and I'll cover that, plus alternatives to Twitter, later in this presentation.

 ## Slide 3
 ### Working with Intellectual Property

-When I started this project, I had to think about how I would approach copyrighted material.
-Some people's approach is more blase &ndash; they figure they'll get some DMCA takedowns and maybe their bot will be suspended; whatever happens, happens.
+When I started this project, I had to decide how I would approach copyrighted material.
+Some people's approach is more blase &mdash; they figure they'll get some DMCA takedowns and maybe their bot will be suspended; whatever happens, happens.

 But, for me,